rfonod/geo-trax/README.md

 ## Field Deployment

 Geo-trax was validated in a large-scale urban traffic monitoring experiment conducted in Songdo, South Korea.
-In this study, Geo-trax was used to process aerial video data captured by a fleet of 10 drones, resulting in the creation of the [**Songdo Traffic** dataset](https://doi.org/10.5281/zenodo.13828383).
-The underlying vehicle detection model in Geo-trax was trained using the [**Songdo Vision** dataset](https://doi.org/10.5281/zenodo.13828407).
-Both datasets are described in detail in the associated publication (see [Citation](#citation) below).
+In this study, Geo-trax was used to process aerial video data captured by a fleet of 10 drones, resulting in the creation of the [**Songdo Traffic**](https://doi.org/10.5281/zenodo.13828383) dataset.
+The underlying vehicle detection model in Geo-trax was trained using the [**Songdo Vision**](https://doi.org/10.5281/zenodo.13828407) dataset.
+Both datasets are described in detail in the associated publication, see the [citation](#citation) section below.

+🎥 *Demo video of Geo-trax applied to the Songdo field experiment:*  https://youtu.be/gOGivL9FFLk

 ## Installation